IkarosKappler/plotboilerplate/README.md

  * Add a demo that draws a proper mathematical xy-grid.
  * Switching browser tabs back and forth sometimes locks the Ctrl-Key.
 Check that.
  * [NPM/Bash] Add a pre-publish check if there are unstaged changes.
- * [Readme] Add params as table.
+ * [Done] Add params as table.
- * The intersection points in the line-point-distance demo are draggable.
+ * [Solved] The intersection points in the line-point-distance demo are draggable.
 Why?
  * Move the helper function triangle.pointIsInTriangle()...pointIsInTriangle() should be in a utils wrapper somewhere.
  * Add a demo: Lissajous-Curves (direct and Bézier approximation).